The World is Noisy. Focus is a Rebellion.

 I spent years chasing everyone else's definition of success.
 Multiple businesses, countless side projects, always pivoting to the next shiny opportunity.
 I was productive, but I wasn't progressing.
 I was busy, but I wasn't building anything that mattered.

 The trap is believing that more options equal more freedom.
 In reality, every option you chase dilutes your power.
 Every lane you try to drive in simultaneously means you're going nowhere fast.
+(Learn more about the comparison trap.)

 The Pivot